selimanac/defold-daabbcc/README.md

 ## What is this for?

 First of all, **this is not a complete collision library/solution**.
 It is a Broad Phase collision for fast overlap checking.
-You have to handle collision yoursef like using Swept AABB.
+You have to handle precise collision yoursef like using Swept AABB.
 You can use it for culling offscreen objects, raycasting through the tree or for puzzle game logics.

 ## Usage in Defold